 Woodson and his wife, Lisa, have two children – Erin, who was born in 2004 and T.J., who was born in 2006.
 He also has a son, Michael, who was born in 1989.

 “Tracy’s reliable, intelligent and hard working – all traits he showed as an outstanding ball player.
 He learned all the great things he does as a coach from me.”

 --Tommy Lasorda, three-time World Series Champion and Baseball Hall of Famer

 “Great hire by the University of Richmond.
 Tracy’s a tremendous baseball coach and has been a student of the game for a long time.
 He has the dedication, the work ethic and he’s walked the walk having played collegiately and professionally.
 Tracy’s credibility with student-athletes is immeasurable.”

 --Ray Tanner, South Carolina A.D. and two-time NCAA Championship coach

 “The University of Richmond has made a great hire in Tracy Woodson.
-I have known Tracy from his time at Benedictine, coached against him at N.C.
-State and during his time in the pros.
+I have known Tracy from his time at Benedictine, coached against him at NC State and during his time in the pros.
 Not many college coaches have had that type of success at all three levels of baseball.
-Couple that with his knowledge and experience of Virginia and the city of Richmond and I look forward to the development of the Richmond baseball program in the future.”
+Couple that with his knowledge and experience of Virginia and the city of Richmond, and I looked forward to the development of the Richmond baseball program in the future.”

---Hal Baird, Former East Carolina and Auburn Head Coach
+--Hal Baird, former East Carolina and Auburn Baseball Head Coach